-Figure 8 – Accuracy measures for different analysis approaches
+Table 2 – Accuracy measures for different analysis approaches

-Figure 7 shows accuracy results for Model 1 and Model 2.
+Table 2 shows accuracy results for Model 1 and Model 2.
 They have been broken down into three indicators.
 The first, Accuracy, is the proportion of samples that were correctly categorized.
 Type I Error is the proportion of samples with an actual label of FALSE that were incorrectly labelled as TRUE.
 This would mean incorrectly claiming regime shift (Model 1) or incorrectly claiming a phytoplankton-dominant domain (Model 2).
 Type II Error is the proportion of samples with an actual label of TRUE that were incorrectly labelled as FALSE by the model.
 This corresponds to missing a regime shift (Model 1) or failing to identify the presence of features of a phytoplankton-dominant domain (Model 2).

 As evident by Model 1 results, wtCNN is able to identify the presence of regime shifts in simulated four-month-long timeseries with considerable accuracy.
 This is good evidence for the potential of the wavelet-based CNNs as applied stationary timeseries classification.
 This particular accuracy report was obtained from the example data set and model included in the wtCNN package.
 The dataset is an evenly distributed sample of 200 timeseries.